 – Ron Strasburg, Sales Manager.
 Institutional Distribution, “Freedom to innovate secures Upper Lakes Foods ‘Market Position.’”
 Nov.
 1, 1981.

-In 1987, Upper Lakes Foods became a member of EMCO (now known as UniPro), which was a cooperative of small to mid-sized food service distributors around the United States.
+In 1987, Upper Lakes Foods became a member of EMCO (now known as UniPro), which was a cooperative of small to mid-sized foodservice distributors around the United States.
 The added buying power caused the number of Upper Lakes Foods customers to rise to nearly 3,000.
 The variety of products offered began to grow exponentially.

 By the 30th year in business, Upper Lakes Foods now housed over 18,000 products and employed over 200 members of the community.
-The Cloquet facility underwent major expansion in 1998, which included the addition of a 5,600 square foot freezer and an 8,000 square foot refrigerated loading dock.
+The Cloquet facility underwent a major expansion in 1998, which included the addition of a 5,600 square foot freezer and an 8,000 square foot refrigerated loading dock.

 Founder Larry Sorensen passed away in 2005.
 His wife, Patricia, and his children carried on his legacy and assumed various responsibilities following his passing.
 The 2006 Spring Food Show was the last food show held at the Cloquet warehouse.
-Among new leadership and an increasingly competitive business landscape, Upper Lakes Foods was name Allied Vendor of the Year by the Minnesota Restaurant Association in 2006.
+Among new leadership and an increasingly competitive business landscape, Upper Lakes Foods was named Allied Vendor of the Year by the Minnesota Restaurant Association in 2006.